 A representative list of works studied and performed in the past three years.
 Indicate pieces performed in public recitals/concerts and those that are in-progress.
 For composers, list your own works and their instrumentation.
 For conductors, list works you have conducted and a description of the ensemble(s).

 Three letters of recommendation are required.
 Please submit one artistic recommendation from your current or most recent private studio teacher and two additional artistic recommendations from other music teachers or ensemble directors/coaches.
 NEC does not use a specific recommendation form; instead, recommenders should compose an original statement on the applicant's behalf.
 All recommendations should be submitted via the online application system.
 Applicants must enter the name and contact information for each recommender into the online application.
 Once the application is submitted, instructions will be emailed directly to each recommender.
 Applicants should therefore be careful to enter their recommenders' email addresses correctly.
 If your recommenders are unable to upload their letters into our secure server please email the appropriate admissions counselor for further instructions.
 Recommendations are due December 15, giving your recommenders two weeks after the application submission deadline of December 1.

-- English proficiency documentation (for all applicants whose first language was not English, including U.S. citizens and permanent residents).
+English proficiency documentation is required for all applicants whose first language was not English, including U.S. citizens and permanent residents.
 Most applicants prove proficiency through the TOEFL or IELTS exams.
 Graduate minimum scores are TOEFL 79 iBT or IELTS 6.5.
 The online versions of these exams (e.g., TOEFL Special At Home Edition, IELTS Indicator) will also be accepted.
 We do not accept Duolingo scores.
 A PDF scan of the official score report should be uploaded to the online application.
 Students who will have completed a full-time degree program at a school where English is the language of instruction may qualify for a waiver of the exam requirement.
 No offer of admission will be made until English proficiency has been demonstrated.